 Use the same technique to add texture to our first leaf.
 Make the line pattern different, varying the direction of the lines.

-Now that our leaves are ready, we can duplicate (Control-C > Control-V) them and combine the copies, making elegant compositions.
+Now that our leaves for the leaf composition are ready, we can duplicate (Control-C > Control-V) them and combine the copies, making elegant compositions.
 Rotate the leaves and change their scale.
 We can also use the Reflect Tool (O) by double-clicking it to flip some of the leaves vertically, adding variety to our bouquet.

 Use the Ellipse Tool (L) while holding Shift to add small circles here and there.

-Add more details by placing dark copies of the leaves beneath the bouquet (Shift-Control-[).
+Add more details by placing dark copies of the leaf composition beneath the bouquet (Shift-Control-[).

 Great work!
-Now we can use the bouquet as it is by adding some text to it or make more variations and unite them into an elegant floral set.
+Now we can use the leaf composition as it is by adding some text to it or make more variations and unite them into an elegant floral set.
 I hope you’ve found some useful tips and tricks in this tutorial to use in your future designs!